 Stormwater drains serve to collect and remove excess water away from your home and guttering through underground pipework.
 Many drainage channels such as those around driveways of footpaths will also feed into these drains.
 Without a functioning stormwater system, the foundational integrity of homes and buildings could be at risk, and flooding may occur.

 The most common cause of blocked stormwater drains arises from tree roots that either damage, block, or break the drain, searching for underground water and nutrient reserves.
 Another key culprit is debris that builds up inside the drains.
-Both organic waste and rubbish easily wash into the drains during periods of rain.
+Both organic waste and rubbish easily wash into the drains during periods of heavy rain.

 As mentioned earlier, unblocking a stormwater drain is best left to the professionals.
 DIY and home remedies do more harm than good and can put the individual trying to fix their drain in danger.
 Drains and especially blocked drains have all sorts of debris and foreign material that could prove hazardous or unsightly.